 Major goals of district administration will be to:

-- Provide professional advice and counsel to the Board and to advisory groups established by Board action including the review of policy alternatives and the subsequent recommendation from among them
+- provide professional advice and counsel to the Board and to advisory groups established by Board action including the review of policy alternatives and the subsequent recommendation from among them; and

-- Coordinating cooperative efforts at improving learning programs, facilities, equipment and materials
+- coordinating cooperative efforts at improving learning programs, facilities, equipment and materials; and

 Adoption date: 10/03/2012; 07/05/17